iDannx/iDannx/README.md

 - 🔭 Currently, I develop for FiveM on servers such as: **Comuna 13 Network & DSCO Network**

-- 🌱 I am currently learning. **Angular, Tailwindcss, NodeJS, JavaScript**
+- 🌱 I am currently learning. **Angular, Tailwindcss, NodeJS, TypeScript, JavaScript**

 - 💬 Sure, I can chat with you if you need help with frameworks in FiveM, such as... **ESX Legacy, QBCore**